 - Number of IP cameras.
 The more cameras installed in your home, the more data your security system will use.

-You can use tools, such as IP camera data usage/network bandwidth calculator, to see the internet speed requirement for your IP cameras to work, and get normal video streaming.
+Also, you can use online tools, such as the IP camera bandwidth calculator, to see the internet speed requirement for your IP cameras to work, and get normal video streaming.

-If you are concerned that an IP camera will impact your network, here’s a look at some things that you can do to reduce the amount of bandwidth it will use.
+If you are concerned that an IP camera will load down your home network, here’s a look at some things that you can do to reduce the amount of bandwidth it will use.